beezwax/WP-Publish-to-Apple-News/doc/README.md

 News.
 If you’ve chosen to automatically publish your blog content to Apple News, all posts created and updated from this time forward will automatically be pushed to your Apple News channel.
-If you’ve disabled Automatic Publishing to Apple News, this section describes the tools you’ll use to manually publish selected posts from your WordPress site to Apple News.
+If you’ve disabled Automatic Publishing to Apple News, the following section describes the tools you’ll use to manually publish selected posts from your WordPress site to Apple News.

 In addition, no matter which Automatic Publishing option you’ve selected, this section describes how you can override general settings for any specific post as